 For information about the New Jersey Professional Development for Teachers Regulations, please visit the New Jersey Department of Education web site at: http://www.state.nj.us/education.

-Summer 2014 Introduction to Teaching 24-Hour Course Schedule:
+***Fall 2016 – Introduction to the Teaching Profession 24-Hour Course Schedule:

 - Stage I is a 45-hour pre-service program of in-class instruction with 15 additional hours of guided classroom observations.